fpserg/RealMe/docs/PRODUCT/CHRONICLES_STYLE_GUIDE.md

 > **What permanently changed because this day happened?**

-The Operational Record preserves the day.
+The Operational Record remembers the day.

-The Chronicle preserves why the day mattered.
+The Chronicle remembers why the day mattered.

 ---